On the March on Washington's 60th anniversary, watch how CBS News covered the Civil Rights protest in 1963

 How is the 60th anniversary of the March on Washington being observed?

-One of the major observations of the 60th anniversary of the March on Washington is an assembly planned at the Lincoln Memorial.
-About 50,000 people are expected to arrive at the monument to pay homage to King, and his son Martin Luther King III plans to speak.
-The free event will "honor the past, acknowledge the present and march toward a future of progress and equality," according to the event's website.
+One of the major observations of the 60th anniversary of the March on Washington was an assembly at the Lincoln Memorial on Saturday, as thousands of people came to the monument to pay homage to King, marching from the Lincoln Memorial to the King Memorial.

+"Let's not give up, let's not give in, let's not give out, we must move forward," his son, Martin Luther King III told the crowd.

+Rev. Al Sharpton also addressed those gathered, telling them, "We're the children of the dream, let us march in the name of the dreamers."

 CBS will also produce a half-hour special that will air at 8 p.m.
 EDT on Monday, Aug.
 28 on BET, BET HER, BET+, and Paramount+.
 The special, titled "America in Black: The March on Washington 60 years later," will be anchored by Mark Lamont Hill and will feature archival CBS News footage and new interviews looking at the next generation of people carrying on King's legacy.